JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Radiative-transfer experiments

-These experiments suggest that the narrow [\ion{Ni}{2}] cores in SN\,2024gy and SN\,2022aaiq reflect enhanced stable Ni abundance at the lowest velocities.
-While we implemented this by hand in the \texttt{N100L\_ddt} framework, similar adjustments in other models would likely yield comparable effects.
+These experiments demonstrate that introducing additional stable Ni at the lowest velocities naturally produces a narrow [\ion{Ni}{2}] core atop a broader base, while leaving other lines unaffected.
+The narrow [\ion{Ni}{2}] cores in SN\,2024gy and SN\,2022aaiq therefore point to an enhanced concentration of stable Ni in the innermost ejecta.
 Possible physical origins for such central Ni enhancement are discussed in \autoref{sec:discussion}.